A Complete Automation of Your Organization’s ISO 9001 Process

 We live in exciting times.
 Ideas can be converted to action and the results shared with the world in a significantly short time thanks to the evolution of technology.
 Businesses can source their raw materials from anywhere in the world and distribute the finished products in any other part of the world.
 They can even outsource their entire manufacturing process while only retaining the brand identity.
 This can cut down costs significantly and pass on the benefits to the customers, thus creating a win-win situation for all.

-However this has added a layer of complexity in the entire process.
-The brand has no control on the quality of inputs, manufacturing or even distribution.
+However, this has added a layer of complexity to the entire process.
+The brand has no control over the quality of inputs, manufacturing, or even distribution.
 There is a limit to how much a company can enforce processes and procedures on third-party vendors.
 More importantly, it cannot even have visibility into the processes followed by the vendors except through a few inspections which may or may not be representative of what really goes on.